Breadcrumb

 We want all mothers and their babies to be healthy.
 Where people live, work, learn, play, worship, and age affects a wide range of health, functioning, and quality-of-life outcomes.
 These life conditions can support or hinder positive health outcomes.

 One way we measure the well-being of mothers and families is to track rates of infant mortality.
 Infant mortality is the death of a child within the first year of life.
 Rates of infant mortality can tell us about the condition of people’s environments.
-In our Nation:

-• Of all infant deaths
+• Of all infant deaths:

-• About 1 in 5 are related to birth defects.
+• About 1 in 5 are related to birth defects

 Our approach to infant health